-A chemical peel is a procedure that utilizes a solution of actives (mainly acids) to induce a controlled injury to the outermost layers of the skin.
+A chemical peel utilizes a solution of actives (mainly acids) to induce a controlled injury to the outermost layers of the skin.
 The body removes the damaged skin via “peeling,” and the new skin that is revealed underneath has improved texture and more even pigment.
-Chemical peels also work beautifully to improve acne/blemishes by increasing the cell turnover rate of the skin.
-Depending on the concern being targeted, as well as the area being treated, multiple sessions may be required for optimal results.
-Patients are provided with medical grade skincare to optimize and maintain their results.
+Facial chemical peels also work beautifully to improve acne/blemishes by increasing the cell turnover rate of the skin and may help to reduce acne scars.
+Depending on the concern being targeted, as well as the area being treated, multiple sessions may be required for optimal results if you want to utilize facial chemical peels for hyperpigmentation or dark spots.
+Patients are provided with medical-grade skincare to optimize and maintain their results.

-Avoid shaving, waxing, or chemical hair removal for at least 24 hours prior to your appointment.
+Avoid shaving, waxing, or chemical hair removal for at least 48 hours prior to your chemical face peel appointment.

 If you’re prone to cold sores, begin taking your medication at least 3 days prior to your appointment.

 This varies depending on the chemical peel itself and the patient's pain tolerance.
 The Reve Peel Fresh and Reve Peel Enlighten Plus are not particularly "spicy".
-However, the Reve Peel Classic can be for many.
-Patients are provided a fan to help with the initial stinging sensation.
+However, the Reve Peel Classic is a strong chemical peel that will address several skin conditions.
+This peel can be more intense for many.
+We utilize a medical grade cooling device to help with the initial stinging sensation.
 Once the peel has dried, the stinging sensation is very mild and tolerable.
 It will remain like this until it is washed off.
 Upon washing the peel off the skin will feel like you experienced a sunburn.
-Utilizing the appropriate skincare (that will be recommended) will help soothe your skin and improve your results from the peel.
+Utilizing the post-care medical grade skincare provided will help soothe your skin and improve your results from the peel.

-Patients will start peeling usually starting on the third day after the chemical peel.
+Patients will start peeling usually starting on the third day after the chemical peel treatment at our NYC MedSpa.
 It will take a full week for the patient to stop peeling (there may be some residual peeling one to two days after).
-Once the patient has stopped peeling they can fully appreciate their results from the chemical peel.
+Once the patient has stopped peeling they can fully appreciate their results, such as reduced acne scars, from the chemical peel.

-Yes, to some degree.
-Chemical peels are great for improving texture.
-It can take multiple peels in combination with microneedling and HD PRP to address significant scarring.
-But patients can expect an improvement with every treatment.
+Yes!
+Chemical peels are great for improving the texture of your skin.
+It can take a combination of treatments such as chemical peels, microneedling + exosomes and laser resurfacing to address significant scarring.
+But patients can expect an improvement with more luminous skin after every treatment.